wp-plugins/bbp-private-groups/readme.txt

 Restrictions/warnings

-The shortcode [bbp-topic-form] will show the existence of all forums, although users can only post in forums that have access to
 The widgets (bbpress) forums list, (bbpress) recent replies, and (bbpress) recent topics SHOULD NOT BE USED, as they will show topics headings and author names for all forums.
 Replacement widgets called (private groups) forums list, (private groups) recent replies, and (private groups) recent topics are available instead